alec-deason/leaf_morphogenesis/writing/tutorial.md

 {{git-include: src/render.rs:28852631:12-30}}
 ```

-Raqote does colors as `u8` RGBA values, which is fine.
-I'd rather work with floats and HSV instead of RGB, but I guess that's too much to ask for.
+Raqote does colors as RGB values, which is fine.
+I'd rather work with HSV instead because it's much [easier for procedurally generating colors](https://tylerxhobbs.com/essays/2016/working-with-color-in-generative-art).
+I guess that's too much to ask for.
 Later I will actually bring in some tools for working with colors in HSV space but RGB is fine for now.
-That clear sets the image to a solid, opaque color.
+That `clear` just sets the image to a solid, opaque color.

 Now to actually draw.
 I'm realizing already that my choice of datastructure has a problem.
 It makes it hard to iterate over the actual triangles in the triangle mesh, I only have access to the edges and vertices.
 For the simulation I think that's fine but for rendering it's akward.
-I may need to switch to a half edge representation or something.
+I may need to switch to a [half edge representation](https://en.wikipedia.org/wiki/Doubly_connected_edge_list) or something.
 Or just deal with the fact that I need to do a relatively expensive pass to reconstruct the triangles for rendering knowing that it wont be _that_ expensive because the meshes are small.
 For now I'll just draw a wire frame which is easy in the current representation.

 ```rust
 {{git-include: src/render.rs:28852631:31-48}}